 A list of needs will have two considerations: current needs and anticipated needs.
 From independent living to assisted living to skilled nursing to memory care, there are a variety of long-term care options.
 A progressive care facility will provide phased options to meet a resident’s evolving needs.

 Create a list of the resident’s needs and determine which facilities within the chosen location can meet them.
 Will the resident be entirely independent and seeking a retirement apartment at first?
 Will the resident require simple assistance with day-to-day housekeeping or self-care?
-How about managing medications (which can be complex) or monitoring and treatment of an ongoing condition?
+How about managing medications (which can be complex) or monitoring and treating an ongoing condition?
 Should the facility include dementia care for a current or anticipated need?

 Determine the Budget